How to Learn English With Scary Movies

 There’s something about horror films that fascinate us – we love being scared, especially in the comfort of our own homes.
 But have you ever stopped to think about how these terrifying movies can help you learn English and develop your skills?

 English language movies are rich and vibrant, so there’s bound to be a genre that suits your interests.
-With Halloween getting closer we thought it would be fun to explore how horror films can raise both your adrenaline and your English levels.
+We've picked to explore how horror films can raise both your adrenaline and your English levels.

 How can horror films help develop your English skills?

 There are a number of positive effects horror movies can have on your language learning capabilities without you even knowing it.

 First off, horror films are interesting and exciting